johnmck95/mtbTG/README.md

 # Project Overview

-This repository contains the code for https://mtbtg.netlify.app/, a Mountain Bike Tuning Guide built with React, Typescript and ChakraUI.
-The site is automatically deployed via Netlify.
+This repository contains the code for my [Mountain Bike Tuning Guide](https://mtbtg.netlify.app/), a responsive website built with React, Typescript and ChakraUI, that is automatically deployed via Netlify.
 This project is being actively developed, and is not a completed product at this stage.